OpenSig/opensig-btc/README.md

 ### Info
 Outputs information about the given WIF, private key, wallet label or wallet.
 ```
-  Usage: 1. opensig info [options]
+  Usage: 1. opensig info [options] [item]
-         2. opensig info [options] <item>
+         2. opensig info [options] wallet

-  1. outputs information for all keys in the wallet.
+  1. outputs information about the given label, WIF, private key or file.
-  2. outputs information about the given label, WIF, private key or file.
+  2. outputs information for all keys in the wallet.

   Options:

     -h, --help  output usage information
     --full  outputs full information.
 Equivalent to --format "<full>"
 ```
 `item`  The item to display information about.
-With no arguments info outputs all keys in the wallet.
+With no arguments info outputs the default key (first key in the wallet).

 By default info outputs the public key, private WIF and label of the item requested.
 Use the -f <format> option to control the output format, where <format> is a string containing free text and any of the following fields:
 `label`  the key's label